Elektrobit/elos/documentation/Architecture_Design_Records/event_authorization_blacklisting.md

 ## Solution

-a) In case of error while setup, creation and execution of blacklist filter due to various reasons given in [Problem](#problem),  a blacklist filter is not created, which means events from unauthorized clients can not be properly classified and filtered.
+a) In case of error while setup, creation and execution of blacklist filter due to various reasons given in problem description, a blacklist filter is not created, which means events from unauthorized clients can not be properly classified and filtered.
 In this case events from unauthorized clients can be classified as :

    1) all events from unauthorized clients are classified as critical and shall not be published a security event is published instead.